w3f/polkadot-deployer/README.md

 * A Linux machine to run this tool (macOS may fail, see the [Troubleshooting section](#troubleshooting) in case you have problems running the tool).

 * Cloudflare credentials as two environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY` (see [here](https://api.cloudflare.com/#getting-started)
 for details about the API key, the email hould be the one used for registration.
 Also, your domain name registra should be Cloudflare since this tool relies on Cloudflare for generating SSL certification).

+* A project on GCP.

+* GCP service account and credentials in the form of the environment variable `GOOGLE_APPLICATION_CREDENTIALS` with the path of the json credentials file for your service account (see [here](https://cloud.google.com/iam/docs/service-accounts).
+The GCP configuration is required for use by the process to keep the built state.

 * Configure specific requirements that depend on your infrastructure provider.
 More details on this subject are described on the following section for each of the specific providers.